If you’re planning a vacation to Tanzania, our travel guide will help you decide where and when to go, and what to do while you’re there.

 Mainland Coast and Islands: Ushongo Beach > Zanzibar > Mafia Island

-What to do in Tanzania
+What To Do in Tanzania

-Fine below 8 different activities and excursions to choose from in Tanzania:
+Here are eight different activities and excursions to choose from in Tanzania:

-When to visit Tanzania
+When To Visit Tanzania

 The ideal time to visit Tanzania's coast and the Zanzibar Archipelago is between August and October, whilst the coast and the islands are best avoided during the long rains from March to May.

-Where to stay in Tanzania
+Where To Stay in Tanzania

 Discover where to stay in Tanzania with some examples of fantastic accommodations we use for Tanzania safaris: